Falling into You: Accolades

-Industry awards
+At the 39th Annual Grammy Awards, Falling into You received two of the ceremony's top awards: Album of the Year and Best Pop Album.
+"Because You Loved Me" was nominated for Record of the Year, Best Female Pop Vocal Performance, and Song of the Year, and won the Grammy Award for Best Song Written Specifically for a Motion Picture or Television.
+Dion's commercial success was also acknowledged at the World Music Awards in 1997, where she received three awards: World's Best Selling Artist of the Year, World's Best Selling Pop Artist of the Year, and World's Best Selling Canadian Artist of the Year.
+She received further recognition at the American Music Awards, with nominations for Favorite Pop/Rock Female Artist and Favorite Adult Contemporary Artist in both 1997 and 1998, and won Favorite Pop/Rock Female Artist in January 1998.

-At the 39th Annual Grammy Awards, Falling into You won a Grammy Award for Album of the Year and Best Pop Album.
-"Because You Loved Me" was nominated for Grammy Award for Record of the Year, Best Female Pop Vocal Performance, Song of the Year and won Grammy Award for Best Song Written Specifically for a Motion Picture or Television.
-Thanks to Falling into You, Dion won three World Music Awards in 1997 for World's Best Selling Artist of the Year, World's Best Selling Pop Artist of the Year and World's Best Selling Canadian Artist of the Year.
-She was also nominated for American Music Awards for Favorite Pop/Rock Female Artist and Favorite Adult Contemporary Artist in both 1997 and 1998, and won American Music Award for Favorite Pop/Rock Female Artist in January 1998.
-At the Juno Awards of 1997, Dion won Juno Award for Female Vocalist of the Year and International Achievement Award.
-Falling into You won Juno Award for Best Selling Album (Foreign or Domestic) and was nominated for Album of the Year.
-"Because You Loved Me" was nominated for the Juno Award for Single of the Year.
+At the Juno Awards of 1997, Dion received the Juno Award for Female Vocalist of the Year and the International Achievement Award.
+Falling into You won the Juno Award for Best Selling Album (Foreign or Domestic) and was nominated for Album of the Year, while "Because You Loved Me" was nominated for the Juno Award for Single of the Year.

-Other awards won by Dion and Falling into You include: IRMA Award for Best International Female Artist Album, Bambi Award for Top International Pop Star of the Year, Amigo Award for Best International Female Artist, VH1 Award for Artist of the Year, NARM Best Seller Awards for Artist of the Year, Recording of the Year, Pop Recording of the Year and Alternative Recording of the Year.
-Félix Awards for Artist of the Year Achieving the Most Success Outside Quebec and Artist of the Year Achieving the Most Success in a Language Other Than French in 1996 and again in 1997, Pop Corn Music Awards for Best Female Singer of the Year and Best Album of the Year, Malta Music Award for Best Selling International Artist, National TV 2 Award for Best International Female Artist, South African Music Award for Best Selling International Album, Coca-Cola Full Blast Music Award for Most Popular International Artist, FM Select Diamond Award for Top Female International Artist and International Achievement in Arts Award for Entertainer of the Year for Distinguished Achievement in Music.
-"To Love You More" added to the Asian editions of Falling into You won International Single Grand Prix at the Japan Gold Disc Awards in 1996.
+Dion and Falling into You also received various international awards, including the IRMA Award for Best International Female Artist Album, the Bambi Award for Top International Pop Star of the Year, the Amigo Award for Best International Female Artist, the VH1 Award for Artist of the Year, and several NARM Best Seller Awards including Artist of the Year, Recording of the Year, Pop Recording of the Year, and Alternative Recording of the Year.
+She also received Félix Awards for Artist of the Year Achieving the Most Success Outside Quebec and Artist of the Year Achieving the Most Success in a Language Other Than French in both 1996 and 1997.
+Additional awards came from the Pop Corn Music Awards (Best Female Singer of the Year and Best Album of the Year), the Malta Music Awards (Best Selling International Artist), the National TV 2 Award (Best International Female Artist), the South African Music Awards (Best Selling International Album), the Coca-Cola Full Blast Music Award (Most Popular International Artist), the FM Select Diamond Award in Hong Kong (Top Female International Artist), and the International Achievement in Arts Award in the United States (Entertainer of the Year).
+"To Love You More", included on the Asian editions of Falling into You, won the International Single Grand Prix at the Japan Gold Disc Awards in 1996.